 Disclosure: This post contains affiliate links.
 If you click one of them, we may receive a small commission at no extra cost to you.

 But, let’s look into the winter temperatures and packing for Germany first.

 Weather and Packing for Germany in Winter

-Germany is neither too hot nor too cold in the winters.
+Germany is neither too hot nor too cold in the winter.
 The climate of Germany is moderately continental.
 It does experience cold winters with a daily average temperature of around 0 °C (32 °F).
-So that’s fairly warm as compared to where we live.
+So that’s fairly warm compared to where we live.

 Here is what you should pack for your trip to Germany in winter

 - Parka or winter jacket – In different parts of Germany, gets pretty cold in winter and it is colder in the evenings.
 Carry and wear a warm parka or winter jacket.
 Check out this winter jacket from North Face

 - Winter boots – Wear winter boots in Germany as you are out and about exploring Christmas markets or if you plan to indulge in outdoor activities.
 Stay warm.
 Ensure your boots are at-least ankle length, waterproof, and have a good grip.
 Get these Ugg boots for Germany

 - Scarf – I LOVE blanket scarves.
 They will keep you warm and cozy.
 Check out this warm plaid scarf here

 - Beanie or warm hat – Super important to keep your head and ears warm.
 Check this warm beanie here